evatitan/langRead/2025/Atomic_habits.md

 - It is easier to build new habits in a new environment because you are not fighting against old cues.

 Chapter 7 The secret to self-control
-- THe inversion of the 1st Law of Behavior Change is make it invisible.
+- The inversion of the 1st Law of Behavior Change is **make it invisible**.
 - Once a habit is formed, it is unlikely to be forgotten.
 - People with high self-control tend to spend less time to tempting situations.
 Its easier to avoid temptation than resist it.
-- One of the most practical ways to eliminate a bad habit is to reduce exposure to the cue that cause it.
+- One of the most practical ways to eliminate a bad habit is to reduce **exposure** to the cue that cause it.
 - Self-control is a short-term strategy, not a long-term one.

-Chapter 8 How to make a habit irresistible
+Chapter 8 How to make a habit **irresistible**
-- The 2nd law of behavior change is make it attractive.
+- The 2nd law of behavior change is **make it attractive**.
 - The more attractive opportunity is, the more likely it is to become habit-forming.
-- Habits are dopamine-driven feedback loop.
+- Habits are **dopamine-driven** feedback loop.
 When dopamine rises, so does our motivation to act.
-- It is the anticipation of a reward, not the fulfillment of it.
+- It is the **anticipation** of a reward, not the fulfillment of it.
 That gets us to take action.
-The greater the anticipation, the greater the dopamine spike.
+The greater the anticipation, the greater the dopamine **spike**.
 - Temptation bundling is one way to make your habits more attractive.
 The strategy is to pair an action you want to do with an action you need to do.

 Chapter 9 The role of Family and Friends Shaping Your Habits
 - The culture we live in determines which behaviors are attractive to us.
 - We tend to adopt habits that are **praised** and approved of by our culture because we have a strong desire to fit in and belong to the **tribe**.
-- We tend to imitate the habit of three social groups: the close(family and friend), the many(the tribe), and the powerful(those with status and prestige)
+- We tend to imitate the habit of three social groups: the close(family and friend), the many(the tribe), and the powerful(those with status and **prestige**)
 - One of the most effective things you can do to build better habits is to join a culture where (1) your desired behavior is the normal behavior and (2)you already have something in common with the group.
-- The normal behavior of the tribe often overpower the desired behavior of individual.
-Most days, we would rather be wrong with the crowd than be right by ourselves.
+- The normal behavior of the tribe often overpower the desired behavior of **individual**.
+Most days, we would rather be wrong with the **crowd** than be right by ourselves.
 - If a behavior can get us approval, respect, and **praise**, we find it attractive.

 Chapter 10 How to Find and Fix the Causes of Your Bad Habits
-- The **inversion** of the 2nd Law of Behavior Change is make it unattractive.
+- The **inversion** of the 2nd Law of Behavior Change is **make it unattractive**.
 - Every behavior has a **surface** level craving and a deeper **underlying motive**.
 - Your habits are modern-day solutions to ancient desires.
 - The cause of your habits is actually the prediction that **precedes** them.
 - Highlight the benefits of avoiding a bad habit to make it seem unattractive.
 - Habits are attractive when we associate them with positive feelings and unattractive when we associate them with negative feelings.
-Create a motivation ritual by doing something you enjoy immediately before a difficult habit.
+Create a motivation **ritual** by doing something you enjoy immediately before a difficult habit.
 - Life feels **reactive**, but it is actually **predictive**.

 Chapter 11 Walk Slowly, but Never **Backward**
-- The 3rd Law of behavior change is make it easy.
+- The 3rd Law of behavior change is **make it easy**.
 - The most effective form of learning is practice, not planning.
 - Focus on taking action, not being motion.
 - Habit formation is the process by which a behavior becomes progressively more automatic through repetition.
 - The amount of time you have been performing a habit is not as important as the number of times you have performed it.

 Chapter 12 The Law of Least Effort
 - Human behavior follows the Law of **Least Effort**.
-We will naturally gravitate toward the option that requires the least of work.
+We will naturally **gravitate** toward the option that requires the least of work.
 - Create an environment where doing the right thing is as easy as possible.
-- Reduce the **friction** associated with good behavior.
+- Reduce the **friction** associated with good behaviors.
 When friction is low, habits are easy.
 - Increase the friction associated with bad behaviors.
 When friction is high, habits are difficult.
 - Prime your environment to make future actions easier.